-I am a Senior Insights Analyst and Economist in the Marketing Solutions, Customer Science group at LinkedIn.
-My work bridges data science, economics, and behavioral insights to deliver data-driven marketing strategy and client-focused analytics. .
+Marc is a Senior Insights Analyst and Economist in the Marketing Solutions, Customer Science group at LinkedIn.
+His work bridges data science, economics, and behavioral insights to deliver data-driven marketing strategy and client-focused storytelling.

-I earned my PhD in Economics from Fordham University, where my research focused on the formation of macroeconomic expectations.
-My background spans monetary policy, statistical consulting, and marketing analytics—enabling a holistic, systems-level approach to business problem-solving and communication.
+He earned a PhD in Economics, with a focus on belief formation, from Fordham University; his thesis was a series of empirical studies on the formation and ramifications of macroeconomic expectations.
+His background spans policy creation, statistical consulting, and analytics—enabling a holistic, systems-level approach to business problem-solving and communication.

 Fordham University